angelo-wf/elsemble/DOC.md

 - `wdm` has an immediate argument.
 - `mvn` and `mvp` take banks in source, destination order, and do not use an immediate-`#`.

-Some directives exist to handle address resolution:
+Some directives exist to handle immediates and address resolution:

 - `.asize <val>`: Set the size the assembler uses for accumulator-based immediate arguments.
 The value has to be 8 or 16.
 It only sets internal state, and does not emit any opcodes to switch the size.
 - `.isize <val>`: Set the size the assembler uses for index-based immediate arguments.
 The value has to be 8 or 16.
 It does not emit any opcodes.